grupo-avispa/dsr_ros/dsr_agents/README.md

 * **`Navigation agent:`**  facilitates the execution of navigation commands from the DSR.
 * **`TF agent:`** publishes the transformation tree as nodes in the DSR, providing a visual representation of transformations across different reference frames in the CORTEX environment.

-**Keywords:** ROS2, cortex, dsr, deep space representation

-**Author: Alberto Tudela, Oscar Pons Fernández, José Galeas Merchan<br />**

-The dsr_agents package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
-This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Nodes

 ### topic_agent